berlinonline/berlin_dataportal_usage/README.md

 # daten.berlin.de Usage Statistics

-This folder contains usage statistics (page impressions and page visits) for the Berlin Open Data Portal https://daten.berlin.de.
+This dataset contains usage statistics (page impressions and page visits) for the Berlin Open Data Portal https://daten.berlin.de.
 Statistics are collected per month, both for the domain as such, and for all datasets (pages below `/datensaetze`).

 Statistics are given in both CSV (split over two files) and JSON (one combined file).